xy21hb/proteinchat/data/README.md

 ### Protein Description Text

 In Protein Data Bank, most proteins has a primary publication linked with a PubMed ID.
 We collected the corresponding abstract for the 167,036 proteins that contain such PubMed IDs.
-The file `data/abstract.json` lists the abstract texts.
+The file `data/sample_abstract.json` lists the abstract text for a few proteins we sampled.
+We put the full abstract text file on [Google Drive](https://drive.google.com/file/d/1iMgPyiIzpvXdKiNsXnRKn2YpmP92Xyub/view?usp=share_link).
 Each entry has the following format:

 ```json